 Palma has one of Europe’s best historical quarters.
 It’s a compact city, a maze of shops, cafes, restaurants, striking architecture, and palaces.
 Spreading out to the marina and the surrounding beaches.
-A few days here before your cruise from Palma will feel like a mini holiday, even before you climb aboard your cruise ship.
+A few days here before your cruise from Palma will feel like a mini holiday, even before you climb aboard your ship.

 The Hop-on, Hop-off bus, a visitor’s best friend

 As with all major cities, there is a hop-on, hop-off bus in Palma too.
 Ideal especially during the heat of the high season or for those who cannot walk great distances, the stops on the bus routes include all the major sights.
 And also a stop at the main cruise terminal.
 It is an excellent way to get around if you don’t mind some crowds and joining the queue.

 Day 1- Palma Cathedral, Palace of La Almudaina & Shopping on the Golden Mile

 Palma Cathedral – a great starting point for your first day on the island of Mallorca